 The hospital is managed by a board of directors comprising 6 executive and 7 non executive directors.
-The executives all have a clinical background and so are well versed in the DNA of a principal health provider.

 The board is advised and supported by the council of Governors who comprise of 14 members of the public, 6 staff and 7 people representing interested parties such as the London Borough of Hackney.
 The Governors are elected by and represent the 7000 membership which is made up of adults who live in Hackney and neighbouring boroughs and who register to be members.

-The Council of Governors consists of 14 public Governors, six staff Governors and seven partner Governors.
+The Council of Governors consists of 14 public Governors, six staff Governors and five partner Governors.
 The partner Governors were appointed to represent their organisations – London Borough of Hackney, City Corporation, City and Hackney CCG, Queen Mary College of the University of London and City University.

 Registered members of Homerton University Hospital NHS Foundation Trust elect public and staff Governors by an election administered by the Electoral Reform Ballot Service.